Lake Akan: History

 Volcanic activity formed the lake some 6,000 years ago, when a lava dam was formed.
 The lake used to have a clarity of 8–9 meters in the 1930s.
 Pollution from local hotspring resorts has decreased the transparency to 3–4 meters.

 Flora and fauna

-The lake is famous for the marimo (Aegagropila linnaei), aggregations of algae that form into spherical shapes 2–30 cm in diameter.
+The lake is famous for its marimo (Aegagropila linnaei), aggregations of algae that form into spherical shapes 2–30 cm in diameter.
 Other flora of the lake include the following: